Go Back

 FL Recipes

 This easy Chow Mein Recipe is better than takeout!
-Learn how to make authentic, restaurant-quality stir-fried noodles with chicken and vegetables in a savory sauce.
-A perfect weeknight dinner that's ready in under 30 minutes.
+Learn how to make authentic, restaurant-quality chow mein at home with crispy noodles, tender chicken, and a savory sauce.

 Prep Time 15 minutes